 I think it’s that time of year to slide in the protein chocolate peanut butter smoothies.
 After plenty of feel-good food that also sticks to the ribs, I just need something…refreshing.

-With the combination of rich cocoa powder, sweet banana chunks, and creamy, soft natural peanut butter – I am in a good mood knowing that I also got my protein in.
+With the combination of rich cocoa powder, sweet banana chunks, and creamy, soft natural peanut butter – I am in a good mood knowing that I also got my protein and plant-based fiber in.